TheRealGlumfish/Team20/doc/Dimitris Alexopoulos.md

 Since the ALU has less operations than potential values in the `ALUctrl` signal, the default case is for it to output `0xDEAD` if the signal doesn't have a valid value.
 This was the first instance of using magic numbers for debugging invalid control signals and was useful throughout other parts of the project.

-The ALU did not always support all the operations of the ISA as `ALUctrl` was originally 3-bits due to the use of a ALU deocoder module and the values for `ALUctrl` were choose arbitrarily.
+The ALU did not always support all the operations of the ISA as `ALUctrl` was originally 3-bits due to the use of a ALU decoder module and the values for `ALUctrl` were choose arbitrarily.
-Once the control unit was reworked and the decoder was removed, `ALUctrl` was made into a 4-bit signal, which meant all the ISA arithemtic and logical operations could be supported [(aef8ccf)](https://github.com/TheRealGlumfish/Team20/commit/aef8ccf1e72682f6c509b147ce504f559e7afbb4).
+Once the control unit was reworked and the decoder was removed, `ALUctrl` was made into a 4-bit signal, which meant all the ISA arithmetic and logical operations could be supported [(aef8ccf)](https://github.com/TheRealGlumfish/Team20/commit/aef8ccf1e72682f6c509b147ce504f559e7afbb4).
 This also gave rise to the `ALUctrl` values being the `funct3` of the relevant instructions which meant no custom value-operations pairings had to be created and the values the ISA has standardized can be used.
 The MSB of `ALUctrl` was used to distinguish between operations where `funct3` is the same, such as `add` and `sub`, `srl` and `sra`.